KHTT

-KHTT (106.9 FM, "106.9 K-HITS") is a top 40 mainstream (CHR) radio station licensed to Muskogee, Oklahoma, and serving the Tulsa metropolitan area.
-It is owned by Griffin Communications with studios in Downtown Tulsa.
+KHTT (106.9 FM, "106.9 K-HITS") is a top 40 mainstream (CHR) radio station licensed to Muskogee, Oklahoma, United States, and serving the Tulsa metropolitan area.
+It is owned by Griffin Media with studios in Downtown Tulsa.

 KHTT has an effective radiated power (ERP) of 74,500 watts.
 The transmitter is off South 186th East Avenue in Bixby.
 KHTT broadcasts using HD Radio technology.
 The HD-2 subchannel carries the audio simulcast of KOTV's 6.3 subchannel, which is also heard on co-owned KOTV 1170 AM.

 History

 Country, MOR and Urban

 106.9 K-HITS logo used until 2016.

 The station signed on the air in February 1972.
 Its original call sign was KMMM, known as "K-Triple M" (the three Ms in its call letters standing for "Muskogee's Music Machine").
 At times it was called "The New K107 FM".
 At first, it played a mix of middle of the road and country music.
 It was an affiliate of the ABC Entertainment Network.

 One of the later formats for the station was urban contemporary.
 The station mixed in a few top 40 songs during the daytime and aired a straight ahead Urban presentation by evenings.
 By 1982 KMMM went dark.